HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Response

-The response body contains a JSON object with the following properties:
+The response body is empty.
+A `user` cookie is set with the ID of the user.

-- `userId` - The unique identifier of the user

 #### Status codes

-- `200` (OK) - The user has been successfully logged in
+- `204` (No Content) - The user has been successfully logged in
 - `400` (Bad Request) - The request body is invalid
 - `401` (Unauthorized) - The user does not exist

 ### Logout